GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/inspect-http-request-fields/en.md

 ### `_httpRequestHasParam`

-Does the request contain a certain param?.
+Does the request contain a certain parameter?.

 ### `_httpRequestHeader`